brootware/redactkitdoc/readme.md

 ## Overview

-RedactKit is a CLI tool to redact and un-redact sensitive data from multiple log files.
+RedactKit is a CLI tool to redact and un-redact sensitive data from multiple log files on Government Standard Image Build (GSIB) devices.

 **What is it about?**